-- A. Minimum size: Three and five sixteenths (3-5/16) inch carapace length. - B. Maximum size: Five and one quarter (5-1/4) inch (133.35mm) carapace length. - C. Minimum escape vent size: In each parlor section of the lobster trap, at least one (1) rectangular escape vent with an un-obstructed opening measuring not less than or two (2) inches by five and three-quarters (2 X 53⁄4) inches (50.8mm X 146.05mm), or two (2) circular escape vents each with an un-obstructed opening measuring not less than two and one half (21⁄2) inches (63.5mm) diameter. - D. Maximum trap size: 22,950 cubic inches. - E. Prohibition on possession of V-Notched female American lobsters: No person or vessel permitted or declared to fish in LCMA 6 shall possess a V-notched female lobster.
-The prohibition on possession of V-notched female lobster applies to all persons, including, but not limited to fishermen, dealers, shippers, and restaurants. - F. Mandatory v-notching: There is no v-notching requirement in LCMA 6. - G. Limits on Landings by Fishermen Using Gear or Methods other than Traps: Landings by fishermen using gear or methods other than traps (non-trap fishermen) will be limited to no more than one hundred (100) lobsters per day (based on a 24-hour period) up to a maximum of five hundred (500) lobsters per trip, for trips five (5) days or longer.

-H. Limits on the Number of Traps:
+- A. Minimum size: Three and five sixteenths inch (3-5/16") carapace length. - B. Maximum size: Five and one quarter inch (5-1/4") (133.35 mm) carapace length. - C. Minimum escape vent size: In each parlor section of the lobster trap, at least one (1) rectangular escape vent with an un-obstructed opening measuring not less than or two inches (2") by five and three-quarters inches (5 3⁄4") inches (50.8 mm X 146.05 mm), or two (2) circular escape vents each with an un-obstructed opening measuring not less than two and one half inches (2 1⁄2") (63.5 mm) diameter. - D. Maximum trap size: 22,950 cubic inches. - E. Prohibition on possession of V-Notched female American lobsters: No person or vessel permitted or declared to fish in LCMA 6 shall possess a V-notched female lobster.
+The prohibition on possession of V-notched female lobster applies to all persons, including, but not limited to fishermen, dealers, shippers, and restaurants. - F. Mandatory v-notching: There is no v-notching requirement in LCMA 6. - G. Limits on Landings by Fishermen Using Gear or Methods other than Traps: Landings by fishermen using gear or methods other than traps (non-trap fishermen) will be limited to no more than one hundred (100) lobsters per day (based on a twenty-four (24) hour period) up to a maximum of five hundred (500) lobsters per trip, for trips five (5) days or longer. - H. Limits on the Number of Traps:

 - 1. Qualification Criteria: The trap limit in LCMA 6 shall be based on the historical level of traps fished by an individual.
 To qualify for LCMA 6 participation, individuals must prove participation in the LCMA 6 lobster fishery between January 1, 1995 and June 8, 1998. - 2.
-Basis for Initial Trap Limit Number: Initial trap allocations to qualifying individuals shall be based on the number of traps fished in any one calendar year during the period from January 1, 1995 through June 8, 1998.

-I. Season Closure: A season closure to the landing of lobsters from September 8 through November 28 annually is required for any person or vessel permitted and declared to fish in LCMA 6.
+Basis for Initial Trap Limit Number: Initial trap allocations to qualifying individuals shall be based on the number of traps fished in any one (1) calendar year during the period from January 1, 1995 through June 8, 1998. - I. Season Closure: A season closure to the landing of lobsters from September 8 through November 28 annually is required for any person or vessel permitted and declared to fish in LCMA 6.
 The season closure applies to both recreational and commercial fisheries and all gears.
 Between those dates possession of lobsters taken from LCMA 6 or from traps with LCMA 6 trap tags is prohibited.
-During this closure, lobster potters will have a two week period to remove lobster pots from the water and may set lobster pots one week prior to the end of the closed season.
-Traps cannot be baited until one week prior to reopening (November 22).
+During this closure, lobster potters will have a two (2) week period to remove lobster pots from the water and may set lobster pots one (1) week prior to the end of the closed season.
+Traps cannot be baited until one (1) week prior to reopening (November 22).